Revelation (short story): The "white-trashy" woman and her family

 The "white-trashy" woman, an older woman who is likely her mother, and her young boy suffering from a stomach ulcer occupy seats in the doctor's waiting room when the Turpins arrive.
-The family appears to be impoverished and, presumably, keenly aware of their inferior social status as "trash" in the presence of the Turpins and Mary Grace's mother — all three are physically filthy, the older woman wears a dress made out of chicken feed sacks, and the trashy woman wears bedroom slippers and "gritty-looking" though garishly-colored slacks and sweat shirt.
+The family appears to be impoverished and, presumably, keenly aware of their inferior social status as "trash" in the presence of the Turpins and Mary Grace's mother – all three are physically filthy, the older woman wears a dress made out of chicken feed sacks, and the trashy woman wears bedroom slippers and "gritty-looking" though garishly-colored slacks and sweat shirt.

 The conversations involving the trashy woman, the two wealthier women, Mrs. Turpin and Mary Grace's mother, demonstrate how the two social classes detest one another.
 The trashy woman's overt resentment of the Turpins starts with an indignant silence when Mary Grace's mother suggests, not requests, that the sick boy make room for Mrs. Turpin to sit.
 After Mrs. Turpin judges the woman and her family of being bad mannered, lazy, and worse than black people "any day", she pronounces the beauty of the sunburst clock, whereby the trashy woman suggests the protagonist admires tacky decorations by mentioning the clock can be acquired using trading stamps.
 Mary Grace's mother defends Mrs. Turpin by mentioning that she acquires her contour sheets using trading stamps.
 When Mrs. Turpin brags about her hogs, the trashy woman comments that hogs are such "Nasty stinking things, a-gruntin and a-rooting all over the place" that she would never own one.
 Mrs. Turpin insults the woman by proudly claiming her hogs are "cleaner than some children I've seen", referring to the sick boy.
-The woman responds by saying she'd never washdown hogs and calls Mrs. Turpin a hog by muttering "a-gruntin and a-rootin and a-groanin" through the insult is lost on Mrs. Turpin, who changes the subject by bragging, "We got a little of everything" and continues to rant about how difficult it is to find workers to pick her cotton fields.
+The woman responds by saying she'd never washdown hogs and calls Mrs. Turpin a hog by muttering "a-gruntin and a-rootin and a-groanin" though the insult is lost on Mrs. Turpin, who changes the subject by bragging, "We got a little of everything" and continues to rant about how difficult it is to find workers to pick her cotton fields.
 All through the conversation Mrs. Turpin keeps her "good disposition" but has already thought about trash as being unredeemable and thanks Jesus in a silent prayer that she wasn't made trash.
 However, the trashy woman and her mother defy the characterization as unredeemable by their demonstration of sympathy for the mentally ill Mary Grace though they believe Mary Grace is a "lunatic" and not a prophet.